ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Specload

-- The [specload](https://www.libelektra.org/plugins/specload) pluign is a special storage plugin.
+- The [specload](https://www.libelektra.org/plugins/specload) plugin is a special storage plugin.
 Instead of using a storage file it calls an external application to request its specification.
 For the transfer it relies on the [quickdump](https://www.libelektra.org/plugins/quickdump) plugin. _(Klemens Böswirth)_
 - Currently changing the specification is only allowed in a very limited way.
 However, in future the plugin should allow overriding a